idaholab/moose/modules/misc/doc/content/modules/misc/sqa/misc_sdd.md

 !template load file=sqa/module_sdd.md.template category=misc module=Misc

 !template! item key=introduction
- The [!ac](MOOSE) {{module}} module provides a set of models that are used to support a variety of simulations performed using other MOOSE modules or MOOSE-based applications.
-This module relies on MOOSE for solving the systems of equations that are primarily defined by code outside this module, and simply provides commonly-used code modules that can support those calculations.
+ The [!ac](MOOSE) {{module}} module provides a set of objects that are used to support a variety of simulations performed using other MOOSE modules or MOOSE-based applications.
+This module relies on MOOSE for solving the systems of equations that are primarily defined by code outside this module, and simply provides commonly-used code objects that can support those calculations.
 This document describes the system design of the {{module}} module.
 !template-end!

 !template! item key=system-scope